2 min read

 If you become incapacitated or lose your mental functions, your power of attorney/durable power of attorney makes financial decisions on your behalf in either temporary or permanent situations.
 Mental incapacity includes conditions such as senility, Alzheimer’s, or schizophrenia.
 A power of attorney can have complete authority, or you can limit their decision-making abilities.

-Your living will tells family members what type of medical care you want or do not want to receive if you become incapacitated and can not speak for yourself.
+Your living will tell family members what type of medical care you want or do not want to receive if you become incapacitated and can not speak for yourself.
 This includes the use of feeding tubes, pain management, or procedures.

 Advance directives and living wills are similar, but advance directives include more health care directives for the medical staff and your family.
 This includes do not resuscitate orders (DNR), organ donation, and/or medical power of attorney.
 Some states use the terms living will and advance directives interchangeably.